DerEnderKeks/OBSShadow/README.md

 > Autostarting is automatically enabled when you use the `install.cmd` script.

-To enable autostarting execute the `enableAutostart.reg` file.
+To enable autostarting execute the `enableAutostart.reg` file and copy the script from `scripts\obsshadow.ps1` to `%appdata%\obs-studio\scripts`.
 This will make OBS autostart and automatically start the replay buffer with the correct profile and scene.

 You can disable autostarting with the `disableAutostart.reg` file.

+### Known Issues

+It's seems like Windows can't sleep while the OBS replay buffer is active.